DSP-Alliance/backend/api_spec.md

 This is the main endpoint being hit from the frontend to cast votes.

-If the vote is in progress then a 403 error will be returned.
+If the vote is in progress then a 403 error will be returned and the HTTP body will be the amount of time left for the vote in seconds.
 If the vote does not exist then a 404 error will be returned.

 ## GET Requests